Sarfira: Plot

 Vir Jagannath Mhatre, a young man from a modest village in Maharashtra, dreams of launching a low-cost airline to make air travel accessible to the common people.
 His ambition stems from his belief that economic and social barriers can be broken through affordable aviation.
 However, he clashes with his father, a non-violent teacher, who believes in gradual change through education rather than direct action.
 Their ideological differences create tension between them.

-Tragedy strikes when Vir’s father falls critically ill, and he is unable to gather the ₹5,200 needed for an emergency flight ticket to see him.
+Tragedy strikes when Vir's father falls critically ill, and he is unable to gather the ₹5,200 needed for an emergency flight ticket to see him.
 As he desperately seeks help, his pleas are ignored, and airport authorities prevent him from boarding.
 Forced to take a train instead, he arrives home too late—his father has already died.
-The incident strengthens Vir’s resolve to revolutionize air travel in India.
+The incident strengthens Vir's resolve to revolutionize air travel in India.

 Determined to pursue his dream, Vir joins the Indian Air Force but eventually leaves to focus on his entrepreneurial aspirations.
 Alongside two fellow trainees, he begins developing his airline concept.
 He approaches Paresh Goswami, a powerful aviation tycoon, hoping to secure investment.
-However, Paresh dismisses Vir’s vision, mocking his idea of a "flying Udupi hotel."
-Over time, Paresh emerges as Vir’s biggest rival, actively obstructing his efforts through corruption, bureaucratic red tape, and industry manipulation.
+However, Paresh dismisses Vir's vision, mocking his idea of a "flying Udupi hotel."
+Over time, Paresh emerges as Vir's biggest rival, actively obstructing his efforts through corruption, bureaucratic red tape, and industry manipulation.

 Despite numerous setbacks, Vir remains resolute.
 He finds unwavering support from his wife, Rani, who shares his ambitions and runs a successful bakery.
 Their relationship is built on mutual respect and defiance of societal norms, as Rani had previously rejected 20 marriage proposals before finding a kindred spirit in Vir.

 After years of struggle, Vir successfully launches his airline, Deccan Air, with a fleet of Boeing 737 aircraft.
 However, just as the airline begins operations, a flight suffers an engine failure on the runway.
-Investigations reveal that the malfunction was orchestrated by Paresh, further crippling Deccan Air’s reputation.
+Investigations reveal that the malfunction was orchestrated by Paresh, further crippling Deccan Air's reputation.

-As financial troubles mount, Vir faces another challenge—his airline’s ticket prices become three times higher than those of Paresh’s competing airline, leading to a decline in passengers.
-Eventually, a scheduled flight from Mumbai to Pune is canceled due to low demand, signaling what seems to be the end of Deccan Air.
-Disheartened, Vir watches as passengers flock to Paresh’s airline instead.
+As financial troubles mount, Vir faces another challenge—his airline's ticket prices become three times higher than those of Paresh's competing airline, leading to a decline in passengers.
+Eventually, a scheduled flight from Mumbai to Pune is cancelled due to low demand, signaling what seems to be the end of Deccan Air.
+Disheartened, Vir watches as passengers flock to Paresh's airline instead.

-However, in a twist of fate, Paresh approaches Vir and confesses to sabotaging Deccan Air’s engines.
-He claims the failure was also due to a software bug in Mumbai’s airport system.
+However, in a twist of fate, Paresh approaches Vir and confesses to sabotaging Deccan Air's engines.
+He claims the failure was also due to a software bug in Mumbai's airport system.
 As Paresh flees the scene, Vir notices that flights from smaller destinations like Pune and Vijayawada are still operational under Deccan Air.
 Realizing that his vision is still alive, he smiles, determined to rebuild his airline and continue his mission of making air travel accessible to all.